Gbps to GB/s Converter

 Choose GB/s when measuring Enterprise storage systems or Supercomputer data transfers.

-How to Convert Gbps to GB/s
+Conversion Formula for Gbps to GB/s

 Gbps × 0.125 = GB/s